 Method #1: Bike Size Based on Your Height (The Easiest Method)

-This is the easiest method by which you can select the bike size.
-It’s the fastest method to find a bike size.
+This is the easiest and fastest method by which you can select the bike size.
 All it takes is to compare your height with the general bike sizing chart below.

 |Your Height||Bike Size|